scipy-lectures/scientific-python-lectures/intro/pandas/0_1_to_loc_or_iloc.md

 example_df
 ```

-If we ask for the Data Frame `.values`, we get a two-dimensional Numpy array:
+If we ask for the Data Frame `.values`, we get a two-dimensional NumPy array:

 ```{code-cell}
 example_df.values